-Bates College is committed to providing equal opportunity and an educational and work environment free from any discrimination on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, gender identity or gender expression, marital or parental status, age, disability, and other legally protected statuses.
-Bates College shall adhere to all applicable state and federal equal opportunity laws and regulations.
+Bates College is committed to the principle of equal opportunity and providing an educational and work environment free from discrimination.
+The college prohibits discrimination on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, gender identity or gender expression, age, disability, genetic information or veteran status and other legally protected statuses in the recruitment and admission of its students, in the administration of its education policies and programs, or in the recruitment of its faculty and staff.
+Bates College adheres to all applicable state and federal equal opportunity laws and regulations.

 A bias incident is any event of intolerance or prejudice, not involving violence or other criminal conduct, intended to threaten, offend or intimidate another because of the other’s race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, age or physical or mental disability.
 Examples of bias incidents include hate speech, gay bashing, racist epithets, religious slurs, sexist jokes or cartoons, hate mail, offensive graffiti, or disparaging remarks on social media sites.
 Such incidents create a socially divisive atmosphere for members of the community targeted and negatively affect the campus climate.